AckerlyXu/heima/articles/storage/common/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1.md

 |K:\Temp\FavoriteMovies.ISO|25GB|https://mystorageaccount.blob.core.chinacloudapi.cn/favorite/FavoriteMovies.ISO|
 |\\\bigshare\john\music|10GB|https://mystorageaccount.blob.core.chinacloudapi.cn/music|

- Note that even though the `H:\Video`directory has been split to two directories, they point to the same destination virtual directory in the storage account.
+ Even though the `H:\Video`directory has been split to two directories, they point to the same destination virtual directory in the storage account.
 This way, all video files are maintained under a single `video` container in the storage account.

- Next, the above source directories are evenly distributed to the two hard drives:
+ Next, the previous source directories are evenly distributed to the two hard drives:

 ||||
 |-|-|-|
 |Hard drive|Source directories|Total size|